dbernheisel/bernheisel.com/posts/20210618-guide-to-safe-ecto-migrations.md

-There are some scenarios where you may not want a migration to occur inside a transaction, such as data migrations or commands such as `CREATE INDEX CONCURRENTLY` that can work asynchronously on the database side after you issue the command.
+There are some scenarios where you may not want a migration to occur inside a transaction, such as data migrations or commands such as `CREATE INDEX CONCURRENTLY` that can work asynchronously on the database side after you issue the command and cannot be inside a transaction.

 You can disable this transaction by setting the module attribute `@disable_ddl_transaction true` in your migration.

-> **Tip** For Postgres, usually when disabling transactions, you'll also want to
+> **Tip**: For Postgres, usually when disabling transactions, you'll **also want
-> disable the migration lock since that uses yet another transaction.
+> to disable the migration lock** since that uses yet another transaction.
 When
 > running these migrations in a multi-node environment, you'll need a process to
 > ensure these migrations are only kicked-off once since there is no protection
 > against multiple nodes running the same migration at the same exact time.